wacncontent/CustomizeTool/output/articles/virtual-network/virtual-networks-create-vnet-classic-portal.md

 [AZURE.INCLUDE [virtual-networks-create-vnet-intro](../includes/virtual-networks-create-vnet-intro-include.md)]

-[AZURE.INCLUDE [azure-arm-classic-important-include](../includes/azure-arm-classic-important-include.md)] This document covers creating a VNet by using the classic deployment model.
-You can also [create a virtual network in the Resource Manager deployment model by using the Azure preview portal](virtual-networks-create-vnet-arm-pportal).
+[AZURE.INCLUDE [azure-arm-classic-important-include](../includes/azure-arm-classic-important-include.md)] <!-- deleted by customization This document covers creating a VNet by using the classic deployment model.
+You can also [create a virtual network in the Resource Manager deployment model by using the Azure preview portal](virtual-networks-create-vnet-arm-pportal). -->

 You will learn to create a VNet from the Azure Management Portal by using the UI, and by deploying a netcfg file.